nuvibit/nuvibit.com/content/english/customers/rwe.md

 ## Situation Overview

-[RWE](https://https://www.rwe.com//) is a leading global energy company, known for the production and distribution of conventional and renewable energy.
-RWE operates in several regions and has a strong presence in Europe, North America and Asia.
+[RWE](https://https://www.rwe.com//) is a leading global energy company known for the production and distribution of both conventional and renewable energy.
+Operating in several regions, RWE has a strong presence in Europe, North America, and Asia.
-RWE manages a complex AWS multi-account configuration with around 200 AWS accounts across four AWS regions used by diverse development teams.
-They place great emphasis on digital security and integrate AWS services such as AWS Config, AWS Security Hub, and Amazon GuardDuty.
-Every week, their Security Operations Center processes an enormous flow of data close to 1 billion AWS CloudTrail events that hit their SIEM system.
+The company manages a complex AWS multi-account configuration, involving around 200 AWS accounts spread across four AWS regions and utilized by diverse development teams.
+RWE places great emphasis on digital security and integrates various AWS services, such as AWS Config, AWS Security Hub, and Amazon GuardDuty.
+Every week, their Security Operations Center (SOC) receives nearly 1 billion AWS CloudTrail events that feed into their SIEM system.

 ### Challenge

-The SOC team faced the challenge of efficiently prioritizing and processing the large number of AWS accounts and the numerous security findings associated with them based on importance.
+The SOC team faces the challenge of efficiently prioritizing and processing a large number of security findings across numerous AWS accounts.
-Many Findings related to accepted risks, which made the task even more time-consuming.
-To solve this problem, RWE wanted to group AWS accounts based on their security level (e.g., production, non-production, departments) and add essential information to the finding, such as the person responsible or the security status of the source account.
+Many of these findings relate to accepted risks, which adds complexity and time to the task.
+To address this issue, RWE aims to categorize AWS accounts based on their security levels, such as production, non-production, and departmental accounts.
+They also intend to enrich the security findings with essential information, like the individual responsible or the security status of the source account.
-Automation was an important goal for RWE.
-This should allow new rules to be rolled out to subsets of accounts, automated actions to be defined and specific event filters to be applied.
-Furthermore, RWE attached great importance to the fact that all configurations are designed to be both auditable and audit-proof in order to meet company-specific compliance requirements.
+Automation is another key focus for RWE.
+They plan to roll out new rules to subsets of accounts, define automated actions, and apply specific event filters.
+Furthermore, RWE places a high value on ensuring that all configurations are auditable and revision-proof to meet their company-specific compliance requirements.

 ## Our Solution: SEMPER